embassy-rs/nrf-softdevice/README.md

         }),
 ```

-The SoftDevice steals interrupts 0,1, and 3 from your application.
+The SoftDevice steals interrupt priority levels 0, 1, and 3 from your application.
 So make sure route around those.
 If you're using embassy and you have the `gpiote` and the `time-driver-rtc1` features enabled for instance you'll need to edit your embassy_config to move those priorities:

 ```rust
 / 0 is Highest.
 Lower prio number can preempt higher prio number